CharityTeam/New-Project3--backend/README.md

 Shoutouts:

-a shoutout to my amazingteam, jackie, ghadeer and trever.
+a shoutout to my amazing team, jackie, ghadeer and trever.

 Resources: